Phoenix Coyotes bankruptcy and sale: Failed sale to Matthew Hulsizer

 In September 2010, it was reported that Matthew Hulsizer, the Chicago chief executive of options-trading firm PEAK6 had reached a preliminary lease arrangement with the City of Glendale.
 His proposal would see Ice Edge have a minority interest in the team.
 Glendale Council received a briefing on the proposal on September 7, 2010.
 City council was hopeful of reaching a deal with Hulsizer before September 15, but according to Councilman Manny Martinez, the negotiations would not be completed and voted on by then.
 The date is the first date that the NHL can start billing Glendale for Coyotes' costs from the $25 million set aside by Glendale.

 It was reported on September 17 that Hulsizer had deposited $25 million into the Glendale escrow account, as a sign of "good faith".
-Glendale declined to name Hulsizer by name, for confidentiality reasons.
+Glendale declined to name Hulsizer, for confidentiality reasons.
 In its statement, Glendale stated "is moving forward with the prospective buyer for the purchase of the Phoenix Coyotes, subject to the negotiations and approval of the prospective buyer and the purchase price of the NHL."
 The statement was later clarified that Hulsizer put $25 million into escrow as a sign of good faith and that his funds were not to be used to pay the NHL's bills running the Coyotes.

 On October 9, 2010, the Arizona Republic reported that negotiations between Hulsizer and Glendale were at an impasse.
 Hulsizer was reportedly pursuing a purchase of the team with the NHL first, without negotiating a lease to play in Glendale.
 Hulsizer has to negotiate a price that may or may not include paying for this season's NHL expenses.
 According to Glendale mayor Elaine Scruggs, "Glendale has done everything we can to negotiate with the latest buyer.
 It is truly out of our hands right now.".

 On October 15, the Toronto The Globe and Mail newspaper reported that purchase negotiations between Hulsizer and the NHL had reached an impasse.
 According to the report, Hulsizer has demanded a discount on the $165 million asking price of the NHL, while the NHL is unwilling to lose money in the transaction, and that the NHL may increase the asking price if it has invested further money into the team.
 The Globe reports that Hulsizer's escrow account deposit came from an investment bank, and not from Hulsizer himself.
 According to an unnamed NHL governor, the NHL governors do not want the franchise to return to Winnipeg but will approve the move if the deal is not completed by December 31.
 That same day, Glendale released a statement on its web site announcing that the city had reached an agreement in principle on a lease with the Hulsizer group.
 Daly told TSN that "the next step will be proceeding to the NHL ownership approval process.
 We are hopeful this represents the beginning of the end of this long process."